Lax Kwʼalaams: History

 Lax Kwʼalaams was without missionaries until 1874, when Rev. Thomas Crosby of the Methodist church arrived.
 The community is still predominantly Methodist (i.e. United Church of Canada).
 Crosby's wife, Emma Crosby, founded the Methodist-affiliated Crosby Girls' Home in the community in the 1880s.
 It became part of B.C.'s Indian residential school system in 1893 and operated until 1948.

 In 1931 the Native Brotherhood of British Columbia was founded in Port Simpson as the province's first Native-run rights organization.
 Its four founders included the Tsimshian ethnologist William Beynon and hereditary Chief William Jeffrey.

 Duncan estimated the population of Lax Kwʼalaams in 1857 as 2,300, living in 140 houses.
 Approximately 500 died shortly after Duncan's departure during the 1862 Pacific Northwest smallpox epidemic.
 Today Lax Kwʼalaams is the largest of the seven Tsimshian village communities (882 living in the village) in Canada and hosts the Lax Kw'alaams Band main offices which serves over 4100 members.
 The Lax Kw'alaams Band has the third largest indigenous membership in BC (over 4100).
 As of 2024 the Lax-kwʼalaams First Nation has over 4,100 members.
 There are about 10,000 Tsimshian in British Columbia; they are the most numerous indigenous people in the province.

 The legal and political interests of the people of Lax Kwʼalaams vis à vis the provincial and federal governments are represented by the Allied Tsimshian Tribes Association, which represents the hereditary chiefs of the Nine Tribes.

 The Tsimshian have a matrilineal kinship system, with property and descent passed through the maternal lines.
 Hereditary chiefs come from the maternal lines.

 In November 2016, a study published in Nature Communications linked the genome of 25 Indigenous people who inhabited modern-day Prince Rupert, British Columbia 1000 to 6000 years ago with their descendants in the Lax-Kwʼalaams community.

-Until it was renamed, Port Simpson was named for Captain Aemilius Simpson a distant relative of Sir George Simpson.